 The program is volunteer-based, and CMT is currently looking for individuals willing to visit one or more Metro Transit Stations or Centers each month to evaluate a list of specified line items.

 “This is a perfect opportunity for those who take MetroLink or MetroBus regularly or live or work in the area to get involved in transit improvement efforts in the community,” added Cella

 Volunteers will receive two tickets each month, along with a list of items to check up on at each station – and will be asked to submit their findings online at https://cmt-stl.org/programs/metrolink-monitor-program/.
-If interested, please email CMT at email@example.com or complete the form below.
+If interested, please email CMT at firstname.lastname@example.org or complete this form.